Fact or Myth

 Bedwetting among children is an entirely involuntary condition.
 It is neither a learning disability nor a behavioural problem.
 There is nothing to be gained by scolding or punishing your child.

-The problem of infant bedwetting in over 5 years olds is very common (18% in Belgium) and there are various possible reasons for this.
+The problem of infant bedwetting in over 5 years olds is very common and there are various possible reasons for this.
 It is unhelpful to dramatize the situation.

-Bedwetting is neither the fault of the child or of their parents.
-Whilst inheritance may be a factor, it is unhelpful to place blame, instead you must face the problem together.
+Bedwetting is neither the fault of the child nor of their parents.
+Whilst inheritance may be a factor, it is unhelpful to place blame.
+Instead you must face the problem together.

 Unfortunately, there is no instant cure for bedwetting.
 It must be left to take its course.
 However, we advise you that you discuss it with a doctor who will suggest various solutions tailored to your child.
 You can also teach your child to take responsibility for themselves.
-To cope with the problem of bedwetting on a daily basis, your child can wear the DryNites® Pyjama Pants which will avoid them wetting the bed and save them from unpleasant and embarrassing situations, especially when away from home (sleepovers, holiday camps...)
-Super absorbent, comfortable and discreet, the DryNites® Pyjama Pants will allow your child to have a dry night, in total comfort and complete discretion.
+To cope with the problem of bedwetting on a daily basis, your child can wear DryNites® Pyjama Pants which will save them from wetting the bed and from unpleasant and embarrassing situations, especially when away from home (sleepovers, holiday camps...)
+Super absorbent, comfortable and discreet, DryNites® Pyjama Pants will allow your child to have a dry night, in total comfort and complete discretion.

 Enuresis problems can reduce until they disappear altogether without the need for any specific treatment.
 Every year, a decline in enuresis of 15% can be observed.* So be patient!

 * FORSYTHE W.I., REDMOND A.: "Enuresis and spontaneous cure rate.
 Study of 1129 enuretics", Arch.
 Dis.
 Child., 1974; 49 :259-63.